-Diwali is near.
-While I was waiting for the ‘Green-Diwali‘campaign from the usual suspects and the #SayNoToCrackers brigade to teach us how to celebrate our age-old festivals, in yet another colossal judicial overreach, Supreme Court has banned the sale of firecrackers in Delhi till Diwali this year.
-The Supreme Court says that ban on firecrackers in Delhi … Continue reading The hypocrisy of “Happy Diwali BUT No Fireworks” !
+Hello friends!
+Diwali is here.
+So is the Green-Diwali campaign.
+The usual suspects and the #SayNoToCrackers brigade are out again to teach us how to celebrate our age-old festivals.
+All seems normal.
+Last year, the Supreme Court had temporarily banned the sale of firecrackers in Delhi till Diwali saying that the ban on firecrackers in Delhi would be … Continue reading The hypocrisy of “Happy Diwali BUT No Fireworks”!

 Recipient of the Nobel Peace Prize, feted by politicians, the Church and the world's media, Mother Teresa was born in what is called Yugoslavia/Bosnia in 1910.
 Born to albanian parents, she was at that time known as Agnes Gonxha Bojaxhiu.
 Mother Teresa came from a very rich family – at least by the standards of her … Continue reading Nobel Laureate Mother Teresa – Debunking the myth !!